 There is always that cabinet with glass doors that seems too big for all of your dishes.
 A tiny nook under a staircase with narrow shelves that gather nothing but junk and dust.
 Declutter them all.
 Make more room for your books even if it’s only one tiny shelf.

 The organized, easy to see and pick books are the best rewards for a little bit of work.
-And if you ask me, you can never go wrong with a few colorful book spines peeking from different corners of a room.
+And if you ask me, you can never go wrong with a few colorful book spines peeking out from different corners of a room.

-4. Organize Kid’s Books with a Cube Storage
+4. Organize Kid’s Books with Cube Storages

 One day, however, I gave a cube storage a try.
 Not out of curiosity, but rather out of necessity.
 Dylan’s toys and books started piling up in a corner of our living room.
 A wooden box I used to organize first my books then his couldn’t hold all of these reading treasures.